 Flavorings compounders add flavoring agents, such as emulsions, liquid compounds or spices, to foods and beverages.
 They also monitor the temperature of cooking vats and tanks, use scales to measure and weigh materials and operate mixing equipment.
 Other job duties can include performing spot checks to ensure product quality or keeping work areas and equipment clean.

 General skills and abilities required for this position include manual dexterity, critical thinking skills and mechanical aptitude.
 Some positions also require flavorings compounders to operate a forklift.
 They must be able to lift heavy materials and stand for long periods of time on the production lines manufacturing plants and warehouses as well.

 Salary and Employment Outlook

-The BLS reported that food batchmakers, such as flavorings compounders, earned an average wage of $14.04 per hour as of May 2015.
-The median annual salary for this position was $26,950.
-The demand for food batchmakers was expected to experience little or no change from 2014-2024, according to O'Net OnLine.
+The BLS reported that food batchmakers, such as flavorings compounders, earned an average wage of $14.29 per hour as of May 2018.
+The mean annual salary for this position was $32,090.
+The demand for food batchmakers was expected to experience minimal or no change from 2018-2028.
 This may be attributed to improvements made to the automated processes involved in the manufacture of these foods as well as consolidation within the food processing industry.

 Many flavorings compounders work within a factory setting, so they should possess basic mechanical skills, be prepared to stand up for extended periods and have the ability to lift heavy items.
 Some of the high school coursework that may be beneficial in this career includes home economics, math and chemistry.
-O'Net OnLine reported there will be little to no change in job opportunities for flavorings compounders between 2014-2024.
+BLS reported there will be minimal to no change in job opportunities for through 2028.